You Hurt Me because You are Mean

 Some characteristics of the insecure and the narcissist live in our own hearts, spurring emotions, and motivating thoughts.
 To grow, we must examine these feelings a little closer.
 Without careful inspection, we miss the deficiencies and fail to make adjustments.
 When inclined to blame others, we should stop and inspect our own hearts a little deeper.
 We are not an island.
 Certain behaviors feel good and other behaviors don’t.
 But when we blame, we fail to acknowledge our involvement—which most of the time, with deeper inspection, can be uncovered and constructive changes made.

 When you blame, acknowledge it, raise a flag, signaling a need for deeper inspection.
 Seldom is a single act the sole cause of adversity.
-Usually a long causal string of behaviors interact with unknown forces to contribute to the final event.
+Usually a long causal string of behaviors interacts with unknown forces to contribute to the final event.
 The final triggering act that breaks our patience is often a response to one of our actions, and that action often was responding to theirs.
 Each action based on past programming and interpretations of all the parties involved, tainting views, and biasing judgments.
 Our beliefs, expectations and opinions about the people involved weave together creating a messy knot not easily unraveled.
 Instead of facing the confusion of complexity, the unknowns of causes, we jump to a self-protecting explanation, “you hurt me because you are mean.”
 These explanations don’t solve the deeper problems—pulling a single string that tightens the knot.

-Escape from habits, deeply engrained, only is available to those invested in growth; those willing to confront long-standing reactions through painful discovery.
+Escape from habits, deeply ingrained, only is available to those invested in growth; those willing to confront long-standing reactions through painful discovery.
 These skills belong to those willing to engage in a lifetime of work.
 Knowing ourselves, without ignoring others is a process of incremental enlightenments through persistent and directed attention.
 Only when we see ourselves in relationships to others can we begin to unclutter the messy garages of our souls.